jiangwei221/jiangwei221.github.io/index.md

 ## Experiences

+* 2019.1 - 2019.4, Teaching assistant of CSC 305 Introduction to Computer Graphics at University of Victoria, Victoria, Canada
 * 2018.5 - 2018.8, Internship at KATVR, Hangzhou, China
 * 2017.5 - 2017.8, Internship at AdaptiveAlgo, Boston, MA